maestro-server/webdocs/docs/userguide/graphs/bussiness_graphs.rst

 Bussiness Graphs
 ================

-You can create an architecture of one or more systems, relation of each application can be made in application single page on dependency field, or fast way using dependency maker page.
+You can create a diagram of your architecture, can be one or more systems/application.
+To create a diagram, Maestro uses the dependency field, the fast way to set connections between applications it using the dependency tree feature.

-To create a graph, go to Analytics > Bussiness Graph > New Graph
+Go to Analytics > Bussiness Graph > New Graph

 .. image:: ../../_static/screen/analytics_enter.png
    :alt: Maestro Server - Create dependency graph

-On create graph modal, have three options, create by System, by Client or by App
+The first modal shows three options, you can start using a client, a system or an application.

 .. image:: ../../_static/screen/analytics_modal1.png
    :alt: Maestro Server - Graph modal

 ================  ============================================================
-by System          Will use all entry apps registered on selected system. by Client          Will use all entry apps registered in all client systems. by App             Will use these applications as entry application.
+by System          It uses all entry applications setted on those systems. by Client          It uses all systems setted on those clients. by App             A entry given application
 ================  ============================================================

 ------------